Consistent

 Most sales teams are not hitting their number.
 In Ebsta’s 2024 B2B Sales Benchmarks report — built on 4.2 million opportunities across 530 companies — 69% of reps missed quota, even after quota targets were cut 19% year over year.
 Just 15% of sales teams had more than half their reps reach 80% of quota.
 When most of the field misses, who you hire matters more than almost anything else you do as a leader.

 Bad sales hires are also expensive.
-Leadership IQ’s study of more than 20,000 hires found 46% of new hires fail within 18 months, and sales runs worse than average — HBR pegs annual sales turnover at 25–30%.
+Leadership IQ’s study of more than 20,000 hires found 46% fail within 18 months — fired, pushed out, or a hire the manager wouldn’t make again — while only 19% become unequivocal successes, and 89% of those failures trace to attitude and fit, not skill.
+Sales runs worse than average: HBR pegs annual sales turnover at 25–30%.
 The direct cost of replacing a rep is real money before you count a dollar of lost pipeline: DePaul University research puts it at roughly $115k per rep, and SBI’s fuller accounting — unmet quota, ramp, management time, relationship damage — lands between $500k and $1.35M for a single bad hire.

-I’ll be honest about my own record: earlier in my career, in my experience roughly 40% of the salespeople I hired didn’t work out.
+Earlier in my career, roughly 40% of the salespeople I hired didn’t work out.
 Building a structured process around the four pillars below is what moved that to about 10% for me.
 That’s my experience as an operator, not a guarantee — but the difference between a 40% and a 10% miss rate on a sales team compounds into a completely different company.

-A rep who is 10% better doesn’t stay 10% ahead — they ramp faster, learn faster, close more, and raise the bar for everyone around them.
-The gap widens every quarter.
+A rep who is 10% better doesn’t stay 10% ahead.
+They ramp faster, learn faster, close more, and raise the bar for everyone around them, so the gap widens every quarter.
 Structured hiring is how you tilt the odds toward that person on purpose instead of by luck.

 The framework

 Everything in a good sales hiring process serves four pillars.
+They are not specific to sales.
+The same four hold for any role you hire, and what changes for sales is what you put inside them.
 If an interview loop isn’t doing all four, it’s leaking predictive power.
 Every stage, question, and scorecard below is one of these pillars made practical.

 Every candidate for a role answers the same core questions in the same stages.